-If you live in the Kogelberg Biosphere Reserve, you’re no stranger to disasters.
+If you live in the Kogelberg Biosphere, you’re no stranger to disasters.

 During these crises, nature is usually at the bottom of the list of priorities.

 When we lose thousands of hectares of wild environments, before nature has been able to recover from the previous onslaught, then we start facing a nature catastrophe.

 Help us set up a Wildlife Rehabilitation Centre

 We’re working with a permitted wildlife rehabilitator, Michelle Watson from Wildlife Rescue SA to set up a rehabilitation centre for animals.
 Michelle is one of the first people in South Africa to become certified by the International Wildlife Rehabilitation Council.